buergerservice-org/MyPersoDoor/README.md

 on your smartphone start AusweisApp2 and connect. hold personalausweis on phone.
 **DONT REMOVE YOUR PERSONALAUSWEIS FOR 10SEC TIL THE DOOR OPENS!**

+between every Personalausweis-selfauthentication in persodoor it waits 15 seconds.

 it logs to persodoor.log in the same directory